Considering a Land Installment Contract in Ohio

 - The buyer doesn’t own the property until the final payment, and forfeiture of all payments in the event of default

-- Disclosures about the property aren’t required, and risks include an excessive price, back real estate taxes or undisclosed liens on the title
+- Disclosures about the property aren’t required, and risks include an excessive price, back property taxes or undisclosed liens on the title

-- Buyer arranges for title examination, title insurance, appraisal and inspection
+- Buyer arranges for title examination, appraisal and inspection

 - Risk of seller abuse, meaning high interest rates or large balloon payments that increase potential default